Walking on mountains

 FULL FIDELITY PROTOTYPES

 I incorporated user feedback and instructional frameworks into full fidelity template prototypes.
-Key solutions include:
+Core solutions include:

 Dynamic use of typography to enable clarity at multiple vantage points